cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 ## Testing our data pipeline
 The business logic of a Flink application consists of one or more operators chained together, which is often called a pipeline.
 Pipelines can be extracted to static methods and can be easily tested with JUnit framework.
 The HeapMonitorPipelineTest class gives a sample for this.

-We will write a simple JUnit test to verify our core application logic.
+A simple JUnit test was written to verify our core application logic.
 The test is implemented in the `HeapMonitorPipelineTest` and should be regarded as an integration test of the application flow.
 Even though this pipeline is very simple we can later use the same idea to test more complex application flows.

 Our test mimics our application main class with only minor differences:
 1. We create the StreamExecutionEnvironment the same ways